flowtsohg/mdx-m3-viewer/README.md

 * `rotate(x, y)` - Rotate by x and y on their respective axes.

 Note that the API functions don't do anything until the model is loaded.
 For setup, use the onload callback.

+To show in-game textures (or models with mpqPath) properly, you must provide a link that can access the files of the Warcraft 3 and Starcraft 2 MPQ.
+Simply change the url of the mpqFile function in [url.js](https://github.com/flowtsohg/mdx-m3-viewer/blob/master/src/url.js).